Data is the lifeblood of most businesses today.

 The most common types of data enrichment include the following:

-• Purchase intent data enrichment.
-The process of enriching your data based on a lead’s purchase intent can be wildly valuable for sales teams.
-Imagine being able to gain information that certain leads are actively in the market for solutions exactly like yours.
+- Purchase intent data enrichment.
+Enriching your data based on a lead’s purchase intent can be wildly valuable for sales teams.
+Imagine gaining information that certain leads are actively in the market for solutions exactly like yours.

 The Benefits of Data Enrichment